BurdetteLamar/minitest_lucid/markdown/readme/hash/assert_equal/template.md

 #### assert_equal

-Here are the hashes, expected and actual, that we'll use for comparison:
+Here are the hashes, expected and actual, to be compared.

 @[ruby](data.rb)

-The default message:
+The default ```Minitest::Assertion``` message:

 @[diff](default.txt)